 This procedure is useful when the Client intends to discover a specific Characteristic in a specific Service.
 The API allows for multiple Characteristics of the same type to be discovered, but most often it is used when a single Characteristic of the given type is expected to be found.

-Continuing the example from the 5.1.3.2 Section, let's assume the Client wants to discover the Heart Rate Control Point Characteristic inside the Heart Rate Service, as shown in the following code.
+Continuing the example from Discover primary services by UUID on page 28, let's assume the Client wants to discover the Heart Rate Control Point Characteristic inside the Heart Rate Service, as shown in the following code.